gregsaun/BearExxa-V2/README.md

 All texts, images, PDF files and animations in this repository are licensed under the terms of the CC-BY-SA 4.0 license.
 The full license text of CC-BY-SA 4.0 is available in this repository at [`./LICENSE-CC-BY-SA-4.0`](./LICENSE-CC-BY-SA-4.0).
 Read more about this license [here](https://creativecommons.org/licenses/by-sa/4.0/).

-All gcode files in this repository are licensed under the terms of the MIT license.
+All G-code files in this repository are licensed under the terms of the MIT license.
 The full license text of MIT is available in this repository at [`./LICENSE-MIT`](./LICENSE-MIT).
 Read more about this license [here](https://opensource.org/license/MIT).

-All content in this repository, except for texts, images, PDF files, animations and gcode files is licensed under the terms of the CERN-OHL-P v2 license.
+All content in this repository, except for texts, images, PDF files, animations and G-code files is licensed under the terms of the CERN-OHL-P v2 license.
 The full license text of CERN-OHL-P v2 is available in this repository at [`./LICENSE`](./LICENSE).
 Read more about this license [here](https://cern-ohl.web.cern.ch/).